codicoscepticos/larry-birdy/README.md

-# larry-birdy
+# Larry Birdy

-[Placeholder for:] A Twitter API client for Python, based on birdy, with syntactic sugar.
+`Larry Birdy` is based on ['birdy'](https://github.com/inueni/birdy) and offers syntactic sugar.
+Through an experimental (and fuzzy oop design) and proof-of-concept way, you can make API calls with exprensiveness (and verbosity).

+Note: It's not ready, yet.
+This respositery is just a placeholder.